 The concentration in Education Studies requires a total of 10 courses.
 At least eight must be taken in the Education Department at Brown University.
 One course must either be a qualitative methods course (EDUC 1100) or a quantitative methods course (EDUC 1110 or an approved equivalent in another department).
 Five courses must be taken in one of the two Areas of Emphasis, either Human Development or Policy-and-History.
 Electives may be additional Brown University Education courses, courses chosen from a list of pre-approved Brown University outside the Education Department, or courses at Brown or other universities that receive specific approval in advance from the Director of Undergraduate Studies.

-Students in the Human Development Area of Emphasis should note that because they must take a foundational course in History and another in Political Science and Economics, they will need only two additional Electives to meet the ten-course requirement.
+Students in the Human Development Area of Emphasis should note that because they must take a foundational course in History and another in Policy, they will need only two additional Electives to meet the ten-course requirement.
 Students in the Policy-and-History Area of Emphasis must take one foundational course in Human Development plus one additional Education course outside Policy-and-History, plus two Electives.
+Electives may include any Education courses taken outside the Area of Emphasis or approved courses taken in other departments